John Koerner: Music career

 Koerner performed at the Newport Folk Festival in Rhode Island in 2012.
 He played "retirement" shows at the Cedar Cultural Center in 2017 and 2019.

 Koerner was a frequent performer and fixture at the West Bank bar Palmer's, where he spent so much time that he had his newspaper delivered there.
 When Palmer's was used as a filming location for the 2005 film Factotum, Koerner was an extra, and can be seen sitting at the bar next to Lili Taylor and Matt Dillon in one scene.

-When he officially retired in 2023, Koerner donated one of his guitars, a 12-string Epiphone, to Palmer's, where it is on display in a glass case.
+When he officially retired in 2023, Koerner donated one of his guitars, a 12-string Epiphone, to Palmer's, where it was placed on display in a glass case.
+When Palmer's closed in 2025, the guitar was gifted to the nearby Cedar Cultural Center, where it is showcased in the lobby.

 Koerner also gave his 12-string Gretsch guitar to his friend Charlie Parr, a fellow blues musician, requesting that Parr continue using it on stage.

 In a profile on Koerner for the magazine Record Collector in 2013, the musician discussed his relative lack of fame compared to musicians like Dylan and Raitt who came after him: "I think you have to really want that kind of success and adulation.
 And I'm just not like that. ...
 It's just not in my character to go chasing after fame."